argentlabs/argent-contracts-starknet/contracts/multisig/README.md

 ## Upgrade

-To enable the model to evolve if needed, the implements an `upgrade` method that will replace the implementation.
-Calling this method, as any other method, requires the approval from a quorum of owners (`threshold`)
+To enable the model to evolve, the account implements an `upgrade` method that replaces the implementation.
+Calling this method, as any other method, requires the approval from a quorum of owners (`threshold`).